tsunami416604/azure-docs.hu-hu/articles/active-directory/reports-monitoring/howto-find-activity-reports.md

 #### <a name="cause"></a>Ok

-Amikor tevékenységnaplókat tölt le az Azure Portalon, a skálát 250000 rekordra korlátozzuk, először a legutóbbi szerint rendezve.
+Amikor letölti a tevékenység naplóit a Azure Portalban, a skálázást 250000 rekordra korlátozzuk, a legutóbbiek szerint rendezve.

 #### <a name="resolution"></a>Megoldás:

 Az [Azure AD Reporting API-kkal](concept-reporting-api.md) akár egymillió rekordot is lekérdezhet.

-### <a name="missing-audit-data-for-recent-actions-in-the-azure-portal"></a>Hiányoznak az Azure Portalon végrehajtott legutóbbi műveletek naplózási adatai
+### <a name="missing-audit-data-for-recent-actions-in-the-azure-portal"></a>Hiányoznak a Azure Portal legutóbbi műveleteinek naplózási adatkészletei

 #### <a name="symptoms"></a>Probléma